 They aspire to be creative and enjoy the little things in life, always seeking stability and a beautiful stillness, like that of an old photo.
 Their low profile enables them to avoid shady and uncomfortable situations.

 Should a reversed High Priestess describe a person’s intentions, it means that what they desire could be well concealed.
-They may have a secret plan or agenda.
+They may have a secret plan or agenda, or they simply cannot decide for themselves.
+It could be a sign of moral reservations, shame, and holding back from what they want.

 It could just as well refer to a person who is confused and doesn’t know what they want.
 They withhold their intentions because they are unclear, shrouded by uncertainty and delusion.